-Start times will be available, on the website, by 10pm on Friday 28th June and will be within the 30-minute block selected on entry.
+Start times have now been issued to all entrants.
 When deciding what time to arrive at the site, please note that the Saturday start is a 2.2 km walk from Event HQ and you will need to allow time for this, in addition to registration and parking, in order to get to the start on time.

 Registration will be open from 18.00 to 21.30 on Friday and from 06.30 on Saturday.